Meghan Markle and Prince Harry's royal wedding guest list

 The majority of those invited will be members of the public, nominated by local Lord Lieutenant offices.
 The pair also invited members of charities and other organizations, local schoolchildren, residents of Windsor and members of the royal household.

-Fox News’ Morgan M. Evans, Madeline Farber, Katherine Lam, Sasha Savitsky and The Associated Press contributed to this report.
+Fox News’ Morgan M. Evans, Madeline Farber, Katherine Lam, Stephanie Nolasco, Sasha Savitsky and The Associated Press contributed to this report.